xpscyho/Titanfall2-Audio-Organizer/README.md

 i think you can pip install ffmpeg but im not sure any way that gets it into path works i guess

+yeah the only prerequisite is ffmpeg being in path

 # TO DO